mattermost/mattermost-developer-documentation/site/content/integrate/plugins/interactive-messages/_index.md

 ![image](message-menus.png)

-The following payload gives an example that uses message menus.
+The following payload gives an example that uses message menus (where id in the actions array may only consist of letters and numbers, no other characters are allowed):

 ```json
 {